Premarital and Postnuptial Agreements

 In 1990, Illinois adopted the Uniform Premarital Agreement Act, which makes it very difficult to invalidate a properly drafted pre-marital agreement.
 With very limited exceptions, the courts will uphold and enforce pre-marital agreements, including spousal waivers of support.
 Perhaps the greatest benefit of a well-drafted pre- or post-marital agreement is the reduction of the financial and emotional cost that can accompany a contested divorce.

 Those who wish to sign prenuptial or postnuptial agreements should consult an Illinois Family Law attorney.
 At Schiller DuCanto & Fleck, we know how to approach these agreements without causing excess strain on the parties’ personal relationships.
-If you wish to request a meeting, contact us now.
+If you wish to request a meeting, contact us today.